mschneider/solana-improvement-documents/proposals/0016-simd-application-fees.md

 Note that this proposal does not aim to increase gas fees for all transactions or add any kind of congestion control mechanism.

-## Alternatives Considered

-* Having a fixed write lock fee and a read lock fee.

-Pros: Simpler to implement, Simple to calculate fees.

-Cons: Will increase fees for everyone, dapp cannot decide to rebate fees, (or not all existing apps have to develop a rebate system).
-Fees cannot be decided by the dapp developer.
-Penalizes everyone for a few bad actors.

-* Passing application fees for each account by instruction and validating them during the execution

-Pros: High efficiency, minimal performance impact, more generic, no need to change the account structure.

-Cons: Cannot prevent program denial of service attacks, or account blocking attacks.
-Cannot implement disable read locking feature.

 ## New Terminology

 Application Fees: Fees that are decided by the dapp developer will be charged if